Rev. Dr. Phaedra D. Blocker

 Rev. Dr. Marie Onwubuariri

-Marie is Regional Executive Minister of ABC Wisconsin where she has envisioned and sowed over six years several initiatives, including the New Wineskins Grant Program for innovative ministries, the POST online faith community, the Circuit Project for intentional interim ministry, and the Ministry of Conversation, encouraging and equipping for difficult conversations across human differences.
+In January 2021, Marie became Associate General Secretary for Mission Resource Development overseeing fund development, communications, marketing, and public relations with ABCUSA.
+Prior to that, Marie was Regional Executive Minister of ABC Wisconsin for over six years where she envisioned and sowed several initiatives, including the New Wineskins Grant Program for innovative ministries, the POST online faith community, the Circuit Project for intentional interim ministry, and the Ministry of Conversation, encouraging and equipping for difficult conversations across human differences.
 Marie journeys toward wholly knowing her divine calling and living into that call in all aspects of life—family, vocational ministry, personal networks, and community—in ways that are driven by her instructive convictions of God as Creator of Good, Jesus as purifying power, and Holy Spirit as innovative source.
 Her doctoral work in intercultural and transformational leadership at the Berkeley School of Theology (formerly ABSW, DMin 2017, MDiv 2004) continues to inform her pursuits in cross-cultural community formation and racial justice advocacy, inclusive of her editing and writing contributions to Trouble the Water: A Christian Resource for the Work of Racial Justice (Nurturing Faith, 2017).
-Marie also has a BS in Business Management from Binghamton University, NY and brings her retail executive, local church pastor, and seminary staff experiences to her endeavors and networking.
+Marie also has a BS in Business Management from Binghamton University, NY and brings her retail executive, local church pastor, seminary staff experiences, and denominational leadership to all her endeavors and networking.